saas786/obsidian-notes-1/HECO/Wastewater Management.md

 -	It may take longer to complete tasks, but HECO is 100% commited
 -	Bottom Line -- IT IS A PART OF DOING BUSINESS

+Plant Waste Management at HECO:
+-	HECO was required to classify all its waste streams

 ---